dataLanced/dataLanced.Github.io/Healthcare_Project.md

 Not only does it look more organized now, but we are closer to our next goal of answering which specialties have the highest number of procedures on average.
 So let's say that our supervisor instructs us to filter down to specialties that have at least 50 patients and an average of at least 2.5 procedures per patient for a given specialty.
 With this we should have a great idea on what specialties to focus on!

-So let's put this concept in to a query and see what we get.
+So let's put this concept into a query and see what we get.

 <img src="images/SQL Healthcare Project/query4.1.png?raw=true"/>
 <img src="images/SQL Healthcare Project/output3.png?raw=true"/>

 Just as planned!
-We now have 5 specialites that were able to meet our rigorous criteria and as wek can see from both the `avg_procedures` and `rows_count` columns, a lot of patients are treated in these specialites and they get at least 2.5 procedures too.
+We now have 5 specialties that were able to meet our rigorous criteria and as we can see from both the `avg_procedures` and `rows_count` columns, a lot of patients are treated in these specialties and they get at least 2.5 procedures too.
 These are amazing results and I'm quite sure that the supervisor will be delighted with these results!

 ---

-### Are there any racial discrepancies? (based on the number of lab procdures done)
+### Are there any racial discrepancies? (based on the number of lab procedures done)

-Next, our supervisor has asked us to check to see if there any discrepancies in treatment based on race.
+Next, our supervisor has asked us to check to see if there are any discrepancies in treatment based on race.
 For this purpose, we will use the `num_lab_procedures` that patients from all racial backgrounds are receiving the highest quality treatment.
 The table that we have been using until now, `patient`, doesn't have any information that outlines a person's racial background.
-Therefore, we will use another table called `demographics` employ the SQL inner join technique along the shared `patient_nbr` column to ensure that we can properly align the demographic info of the new table to the parent table.
+Therefore, we will use another table called `demographics` employing the SQL inner join technique along the shared `patient_nbr` column to ensure that we can properly align the demographic info of the new table to the parent table.
 The `patient_nbr` column is our primary key for both tables, so we know that the values present are all unique.

 <img src="images/SQL Healthcare Project/query5.png?raw=true"/>

 For this query, we created a CTE and used it in a view to use for future reference and set up our join and the columns to be displayed from said join.
-Next we want to take that view and create a query that categorizes our database by race and use the take the average of `num_lab_procedures`and we can determine whether all of our patients are getting equal treatment.
+Next we want to take that view and create a query that categorizes our database by race and uses the average of `num_lab_procedures`and we can determine whether all of our patients are getting equal treatment.

 Here is the query: